jepsen-io/maelstrom/README.md

 users.
 Maelstrom strips these problems away so you can focus on the algorithmic
 essentials: process state, transitions, and messages.

-The "nodes" in a Maelstrom test are simply programs, written in any language.
+The "nodes" in a Maelstrom test are plain old binaries written in any language.
 Nodes read "network" messages as JSON from STDIN, write JSON "network" messages to STDOUT, and do their logging to STDERR.
 Maelstrom runs those nodes as processes on your local machine, and connects them via a simulated network.